 Here are 8 common health benefits of consuming at least a tablespoon of apple cider vinegar every day:

 1. Weight Loss

 Because apple cider vinegar helps lower blood sugar and insulin levels, it also aids in helping you shed a few pounds, too.
-Different studies have found vinegar to increase satiety, which results in less calories eaten throughout the day.
+Different studies have found vinegar to increase satiety, which results in fewer calories eaten throughout the day.
 One study found acetic acid in vinegar actually suppresses body fat accumulation (1).
-Groups that took in at least 1 tablespoon of vinegar a day had significantly lower body weight, BMI, visceral fat, waist circumference and serum triglyceride levels than the placebo group.
+Groups that took in at least 1 tablespoon of vinegar a day had significantly lower body weight, BMI, visceral fat, waist circumference, and serum triglyceride levels than the placebo group.

 2. Kills Bacteria And Prevents Infections

 Vinegar is one of the best all-natural cleaners out there (2).
 It has powerful sanitizing effects and is used in many home disinfectants.
-It inhibits bacteria (like E. coli) from growing on food and spoiling it (3) and is therefore a great food preservative.
+It inhibits bacteria (like E. coli) from growing on food and spoiling it (3) and is, therefore, a great food preservative.
 The acetic acid in vinegar can kill bacteria and prevent them from reproducing.
 It has been shown to be effective against bacteria found in burn wounds (4).